 Veoneer says 2019 order intake lower than expected

+On Friday, it estimated the lifetime value of its new order intake last year at around $2.5 billion, while its total order book was seen worth around $19 billion.

+Veoneer said the full-year order intake corresponded to an average annual new order intake of around $550 million, compared to $1 billion by the end of September.

-"The lower than expected figure is mainly due to delayed timing of orders, first indicated in Veoneer's earnings release for the third quarter 2019," the company said in a statement.
+"The lower-than-expected figure is mainly due to delayed timing of orders, first indicated in Veoneer's earnings release for the third quarter," the company said in a statement.

-Veoneer said it now had an order book worth $19 billion in total.
-It said it still expected to return to organic sales growth in 2020, but with growth expected to be focused in the second half of the year based on the timing of new car launches.
+"But the magnitude has been surprising, otherwise we would have signalled it stronger in the third quarter," Veoneer spokesman Thomas Jonsson told Reuters.

 ((johannes.hellstrom@thomsonreuters.com; +46850242388; Reuters Messaging: johannes.hellstrom.reuters.com@reuters.net))